soulspace-org/overarch/doc/topics/overview.md

 description into diagrams, reports or other representations.

-Overarch can be used as a CLI tool to convert specified models and diagrams into different formats, e.g. the rendering of diagrams in PlantUML or the conversion of the data to JSON.
+Overarch can be used as a CLI tool to convert specified models and diagrams into various formats, e.g. the rendering of diagrams in PlantUML or the conversion of the data to JSON.
 It can also be used to query the model by criteria and generate artifacts based on the result with templates.